MBLE version →

 the Type 48/1 (Nicholls Set).

-Production of the receiver started in late 1943, and by the end of WWII
+Production of the receiver started in late 1943, and by the end of the war

 more than 30,000 units had been made .

-Today, the MCR-1 has become a desirable collector's item, as only a modest
+After the war, the MCR-1 became a desired collector's item, as only a modest

-After the war, the MCR-1 was cloned by MBLE for the Belgian Stay
+the MCR-1 was cloned by MBLE for the Belgian

 In 1954, the rather large receiver was succeeded by the much smaller